Skip to main content

 2. Audit your metabolic risk: fasting insulin, A1c, ApoB, and inflammatory markers tell us how friendly your internal environment is to cancer.

-3. Consider the Galleri liquid biopsy: especially if you are over 50 or have higher-risk family history.
+3. Consider the Galleri liquid biopsy: particularly if you are over 50 or have higher-risk family history.

 4. Explore whole-body MRI: a baseline scan, often around 1,000 to 2,500 dollars cash, can offer real peace of mind and a structural map.